Chuck Erbe: High school and USA Volleyball

 While in California during the early 1970s, Erbe worked at Tustin and Huntington Beach as a high school volleyball coach.
 In 1972, the Adidas volleyball club was founded by Erbe in Los Angeles.
-As their coach, Erbe won the Women's Open event held during the 1975 United States Volleyball Association Indoor Open National Championship with Adidas.
-Erbe and Adidas were second at this United States Volleyball Association event from 1976 to 1977.
+As their coach, Erbe won the Women's Open event held during the 1975 United States Volleyball Association Indoor Open National Championship.
 He won the 1980 edition with a team from Fountain Valley.
 In 1981, Erbe and the California Juniors entered the United States Volleyball Association Junior National Championships.
-At that year's event, the California Juniors were second in the Girls 19 and Under division.
+They were second in the Girls 19 and Under division.

 During this time period, Erbe was the women's coach of the Junior National Volleyball Team for the United States in 1973.
 It was founded that year and made from his Adidas team.
 The following year, Erbe coached the American team that competed at the 1974 FIVB Volleyball Women's World Championship.
 Erbe and the United States won the Pacific Rim International Volleyball Championships in 1975 and 1976.
 His team did not play for the United States at the 1976 Summer Olympics.
 Due to the 1980 Summer Olympics boycott, Erbe did not work with the American women's volleyball team as an assistant coach.
 At the 1981 World University Games, he was the American women's volleyball coach.